-- Location of patient pickup (facility, airport, road intersection, GPS)?
-Who will be meeting MEDEVAC crew (radio callsign / frequency, cell number)?
-Will the patient meet the MEDEVAC crew at the pickup location or will the - MEDEVAC crew need to be transported to the patient? - Any special equipment required (ventilator, bariatric transport equipment, etc.)?
-Will any additional personnel be necessary (physician, nurse)? - Is there an intended destination (major hospital, community)? - Has any consultation with medical providers at the intended destination been done? - Do not delay launch / dispatch of MEDEVAC, provide the following information - Mechanism of injury (and time of injury if known) - Injury or illness sustained - Symptoms and vital signs - Treatment given
+, Location of patient pickup (facility, airport, road intersection, GPS)?

+- Who will be meeting MEDEVAC crew (radio callsign / frequency, cell number)?
+Will the patient meet the MEDEVAC crew at the pickup location or will the - MEDEVAC crew need to be transported to the patient?

+Any special equipment required (ventilator, bariatric transport equipment, etc.)? - Will any additional personnel be necessary (physician, nurse)? - Has any consultation with medical providers at the intended destination been

+Do not delay launch / dispatch of MEDEVAC, provide the following information

+- Mechanism of injury (and time of injury if known) - Symptoms and vital signs Treatment given